 My Name is Ken Kagan.
 I'm an attorney in Washington State.
-My office is in Seattle, and I represent professionals in disciplinary and licensing actions throughout Washington State.
+My office is in Bellevue, and I represent professionals in disciplinary and licensing actions throughout Washington State.

 I help licensed professionals in Washington who face the life and career-changing prospect of disciplinary action.
 Whether the allegations or actions that led you to seek out this website stem from a spurious allegation, an honest mistake, substance abuse, health issues, professional negligence or a momentary lapse in judgement, I have seen it all and can help guide you through the potentially daunting maze.